 In Pennsylvania, we’re making it easier for kids to develop healthy habits.

-More than 1,100 schools serving over 692,000 students across the state have joined Healthier Generation's Healthy Schools Program, creating healthier school environments for children to thrive.
-Since 2007, 21 Pennsylvania schools have been recognized with National Healthy Schools Awards for their outstanding efforts.
+Almost 1,100 schools serving over 662,000 students across the state have joined Healthier Generation's Healthy Schools Program, creating healthier school environments for children to thrive.
+Since 2007, 24 Pennsylvania schools have been recognized with National Healthy Schools Awards for their outstanding efforts.

 Healthier Generation also enlists the help of regional and local partners to create healthier school and out-of-school time environments.
 These partners, such as the Children's Hospital of Pittsburgh and the Health Promotion Council, receive specialized professional development from Healthier Generation staff and gain access to Healthier Generation’s customized tools, resources and data that empower them to guide schools and out-of-school time sites to improve physical activity and nutrition policies and practices.